venkat2305/LearnScribe/readme.md

 - jwt.decode(token, SECRET_KEY, algorithms=[ALGORITHM]) decodes the JWT token.

 - `deprecated="auto"` automatically updates passwords hashed with older algorithms to newer, more secure ones upon verification. after rehashing a password, you must store the new hash in the database

+AttributeError in Python
+An AttributeError is a common Python exception that occurs when you try to access or modify an attribute that doesn't exist on an object.

+Common causes:
+Trying to access a method or property that doesn't exist Misspelling an attribute name
+Using a None value and trying to access attributes on it Using an object of the wrong type